Kristianstad: Environmental

 Kristianstad has by now crossed a vital threshold, as the city and adjacent municipality, with a population of 80,000, in essence use no oil, natural gas or coal to warm homes and businesses, even throughout the extensive chilly winters.
 It is an absolute turnaround from 20 years ago, when all of its heating came from fossil fuels.

 Industry

-Absolut Vodka, owned by Pernod Ricard, is produced by the town of Åhus located within the municipality.
+Absolut Vodka, owned by Pernod Ricard, is produced in the town of Åhus located within the municipality.
 Kristianstad was the main military seat in Scania for a long time, boosting military camps and trainings.
 After the reforms and military cutbacks of the 1990s all of these have been closed, although a new military presence is being established in nearby Rinkaby which holds an old military training ground.

-Also in and around Kristianstad are numerous enterprises concerned with agriculture and it is usually said that every Swede everyday eats something produced from Kristianstad.
-At the old garrison ground for the P6 South Scanian Infantry Regiment (later mechanized) there is today the local Kristianstad University which is specialized in educating teachers and nurses.
+In and around Kristianstad are numerous enterprises concerned with agriculture and it is usually said that every Swede everyday eats something produced from Kristianstad.
+Kristianstad University, specialized in educating teachers and nurses, is located at the old garrison ground for the I6 North Scanian Infantry Regiment (later mechanized as Pansar Regiment 6).